ibexa/documentation-user/docs/personalization/previewing_scenario.md

-1. If your scenario has the use of [submodels](recommendation_models.md#submodels) enabled, in the **Custom parameters** field, enter the phrase that defines a set of items based on a specific attribute, for example "material=wood”, and then click the **Add** button.
+1. If your scenario has the use of [submodels](recommendation_models.md#submodels) enabled, in the **Custom parameters** field, enter the phrase that defines a set of items based on a specific attribute, for example "material=wood", and then click the **Add** button.

 1. Click **Send request** to display the results.

-!!! note "Code display"
+!!! note "Display response"

     You can preview the exact data object that is returned from the recommendation server and then used by the personalization service to generate the response.